jonathanbcsouza/responsive-web-design-exercises/README.md

 # FreeCodeCamp-TributePage

+> 🚨 This project is a work in progress! 🚨

 ### The below challenge was the first for achieving the FreeCodeCamp "Responsive Web Design" Certification (300 hours).

-> 🚨 This project is a work in progress! 🚨

-Responsive Web Design Projects - Build a Tribute Page
+**Challenge 1** - Responsive Web Design Projects - Build a Tribute Page

 Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/zNqgVx.